It’s thought of as being ultra-healthy. But there are some serious dangers of yoga postures you should be aware of

 Ironically, though, for an activity that physicians recommend to patients who require rehabilitation from sports and other injuries, yoga may in fact cause significant harm to your joints, bones and potentially more.
 So what are the potential dangers of yoga postures?

-With the accumulating evidence for risk, yoga’s pristine reputation as a mental and physical booster has taken a bit of hit.
-More and more data suggests yoga has a dark side – but let’s make on thing clear: this applies only to the contemporary yoga that’s been practiced since the early 20th century.
-The yoga of the ancient Indians is quite different, with their poses representing an extension of the cross-legged and squatting postures commonly employed in daily life back then.
+More and more data suggests yoga has a dark side.
+But let’s make one thing clear: this only applies to the contemporary yoga that’s been practiced since the early 20th century.
+The yoga of the ancient Indians is quite different.
+Their poses represent an extension of the cross-legged and squatting postures commonly employed in daily life back then.

-Yoga practice is much different now.
-Rather than a delicate combination of mental, physical and spiritual practices, yoga today melds religion and spirituality with western concepts of athletic and physical training.
-The result is a form of exercise that’s more American than ancient Indian.
-To be sure, yoga’s popularity has grown big-time.
-America’s practitioners grew from around 4 million in 2001 to as many as 20 million a decade later.
+Rather than a delicate combination of mental, physical and spiritual practices, yoga today melds religion and spirituality with Western concepts of athletic and physical training.
+The result is a form of exercise that’s far more American than ancient Indian.

 Modern living is far different than it was for ancient Indians.
-Rather than squatting and sitting cross-legged for most of the day, we now tend to sit in chairs, our muscles tightening up and losing necessary flexibility.
+Rather than squatting and sitting cross-legged for most of the day, we now tend to sit in chairs.
+Our muscles tighten up, losing necessary flexibility.
 Then, two or three times a week, we go to yoga classes and strain to contort our rigid selves into nearly impossible poses, leaving ourselves susceptible to injury.

 Even yoga instructors are beginning to agree.
 Glenn Black, a teacher for four decades, counts celebrities and yoga gurus among his many clients.
 Black believes many commonly taught yoga poses can do great damage to people, as they twist our bodies into unnatural positions.
 He should know, as many of his clients are rehabbing from previous yoga injuries, as is he himself.

 Michaelle Edwards is another expert who counts herself among the wary.
 With four decades of practice and twenty-five years of teaching under her belt, Edwards recently wrote a book called YogAlign, Pain-free Yoga from Your Inner Core.
-Many of the traditional poses being taught, she says, such as shoulder stands and headstands and downward-facing dog, simply aren’t in synch with how our bodies work.
+Many of the typical poses being taught, she says, such as shoulder and head stands and downward-facing dog, simply aren’t in synch with how our bodies work.
 If the experts are concerned, the general public would do well to take heed.

-As Ms Edwards suggests, many traditional poses carry injury risks, such as osteoarthritis, nerve damage and repetitive strain injuries like tendonitis.
+As Ms Edwards suggests, many traditional poses carry injury risks.
+These include osteoarthritis, nerve damage and repetitive strain injuries like tendonitis.
 A type of kneeling position known as vajrasana can lead to nerve damage resulting in foot weakness, a condition that has earned the name yoga foot drop.
 Inversion poses such as headstands and handstands can cause degenerative arthritis of the cervical spine and lead to increased eye pressure, which can produce retinal tears.

-Despite a persistent, common belief in its ability to stimulate the thyroid – a belief for which there’s no actual medical evidence – plow pose is another risky one, as it creates a right angle between neck and trunk and hips.
+Despite a persistent, common belief in its ability to stimulate the thyroid – a belief for which there’s no actual medical evidence – plow pose is another risky pose.
+It creates a right angle between neck and trunk and hips.
 The cervical spine is designed to hold no more than fifteen pounds at a time, forcing the cervical discs to hold more pressure than they can endure for minutes on end.
 This type of sustained spinal flexion increases the risk of spinal compression and even spinal fractures, as well as impingement of the vertebral arteries and overstretching of nerve tissue.

 These types of poses that emphasize extreme ranges of motion represent a big concern.
 In 2009, a Columbia University College of Physicians and Surgeons research team compiled a worldwide survey that asked yoga teachers, therapists and doctors about the most serious yoga-related injuries they’d seen.
-(The frequency numbers themselves don’t suggest a high probability of injury, but they do indicate that a risk nonetheless exists.)
 The largest number of injuries occurred in the lower back, followed by shoulder, knee and neck.
 The next most common yoga-related consequence?
 Stroke.

 Hip Injuries, Especially in Women

 According to an article on the drawbacks of female flexibility by New York Times science writer William J. Broad (whose controversial story How Yoga Can Wreck Your Body is one inspiration for this piece you’re now reading), many top US orthopaedic surgeons say the number of women presenting with yoga-related hip pain has indeed increased.
-Experts – from physicians to yoga teachers – say the same thing: heed the body’s pain tolerance levels.
+Experts – from physicians to yoga teachers – say the same thing: listen to the body’s pain tolerance levels.
 This obviously applies to both men and women.

 So why the potential for injury from an activity seemingly as beneficial as yoga?
-Some problems stem from the type of yoga being done.
+Some of the dangers of yoga postures stem from the type of yoga being done.
 The New York Times has reported that the excessive heat of Bikram yoga (a kind of hot yoga) may raise the risk of muscle and cartilage damage and overstretching.
 Furthermore, overstretched ligaments can fail to regain their shape, increasing the potential for sprains, strains and dislocations.

 Listen to Your Body

-Maybe the question isn’t about yoga’s safety, but rather whether the human body is designed to accommodate all the right angles yoga practice demands.
-Of course there are some who can bend themselves into the most advanced of yoga poses, no problem, but the main danger arises when we all think we can do so, ‘because it’s just yoga‘ or ‘because even 80 year olds can do it.’
-Considering that your body is more curved than right-angled—better shock absorption for your body’s natural movement—perhaps sticking to poses that represent how your body actually moves in real life is best.
+Maybe the question isn’t about yoga’s safety, but rather whether the human body is designed to accommodate the angles yoga practice demands.
+Of course, there are some who can bend themselves into the most advanced of yoga poses, no problem.
+But the main dangers of yoga postures arise when we all think we can do so, ‘because it’s just yoga‘ or ‘because even 80 year olds can do it.’

-Just as the teacher has a responsibility to protect the student, the student—you—have an equal responsibility to exercise caution in yoga.
-To exercise cautiously.
-To remain injury-free, to listen to your body, and don’t push beyond the pain.
+Just as the teacher has a responsibility to protect the student, the student, you have an equal responsibility to yourself to prevent the dangers of yoga postures.
+To remain injury-free, to listen to your body, and to never push beyond the pain.
 One available tool is Victoria McColm’s Prevent Yoga Injuries blog of contraindicated poses.
 Check it out to see what poses present the biggest risks to your health.